WE HAVE ONLY BEEN ALLOWED TO SEE THE TIP OF THE ICEBERG

 Paul Alder, above, testifying that the Co.Co.
 County’s staff’s recommendations “should not be questioned.”
 (Photo Credit: Dan Honda, Bay Area News Group)

-The two appellants, Communities for a Better Environment and Rodeo Citizens Association plus a worker group called SAFER have filed lawsuits against the County and P66.
-The case will be heard in 2016.
+The two appellants, Communities for a Better Environment and Rodeo Citizens Association plus a worker group called SAFER filed lawsuits against the County and P66.
+The case was heard in 2016.
+The EIR was stopped and sent back to the drawing board.

 THE PHILLIPS 66 PROPANE RECOVERY PROJECT